YIN95/Human-Data-Utils/README.md

 To request access to the TotalCapture Dataset, or for other queries please contact: a.gilbert@surrey.ac.uk.

-Download the TotalCapture Dataset in the following format:
+Download the TotalCapture Dataset and prepare in the following format:
 ```
 datafolder/
     |->S1/